 Medication Use and Car Accidents

-The researchers conducted an extensive review of the electronic literature to try and find studies that analyzed the effects of medications on someone's driving ability.
-They found that many of the studies were being done on older drivers since this is the patient population that is commonly on medications.
-They searched for studies that looked at the prevalence of psychotropic medications in drivers, the side effects that people suffer on these medications, and whether or not there is a relationship between the people who are on these medications and the rate at which they are involved in auto accidents.
-After collecting the information, they conducted a standard statistical analysis to see if there were any significant results.The Results of the Research
+The researchers conducted an extensive review of the electronic literature to find studies that analyzed the effects of medications on someone's driving ability.
+They found that many of the studies were being done on older drivers since this is the patient population commonly on medications.
+They searched for studies that looked at the prevalence of psychotropic medications in drivers, the side effects that people suffer on these medications, and whether or not there is a relationship between the people on these medications and the rate at which they are involved in auto accidents.
+After collecting the information, they conducted a standard statistical analysis to see any significant results.The Results of the Research

-I’m Ed Smith, a Personal Injury Attorney in Sacramento.
-If you've suffered a serious injury as a result of someone's negligent or careless driving, please reach out to me for some free, friendly advice by calling (916) 921-6400 for (800) 404-5400.
-Just ask for me, Ed Smith.
+I’m Ed Smith, a car accident lawyer in Sacramento.
+If you've suffered a serious injury due to someone's negligent or careless driving, please reach out to me for some free, friendly advice by calling 916.921.6400 or 800.404.5400.

-Image Attribution: The picture from the beginning of the article has been used under permission of the 3.0 version of the CC BY SA License, from Wikimedia Commons.
+Image Attribution: 3.0 version of the CC BY SA License from Wikimedia Commons

 :dr [cs 994]